An abnormal, or

 American Academy of Pediatrics (2009).
 Lyme disease.
 In LK Pickering, ed., Red Book: 2009 Report of the Committee on Infectious Diseases, 28th ed., pp. 430–435.
 Elk Grove, IL: American Academy of Pediatrics.

-National Institutes of Health, U.S. Department of Health and Human Services (2011).
-Lyme Disease: A history of Lyme disease, symptoms, diagnosis, and treatment.
-Available online: www.niaid.nih.gov/topics/lymeDisease/understanding/Pages/intro.aspx.
+National Institutes of Health, U.S. Department of Health and Human Services (2008).
+Lyme Disease: The Facts, the Challenge (NIH Publication No. 08-7041).
+Available online: http://www.niaid.nih.gov/topics/lymeDisease/Documents/lymedisease.pdf.

 Pagana KD, Pagana TJ (2010).
 Mosby’s Manual of Diagnostic and Laboratory Tests, 4th ed.
 St. Louis: Mosby.